-The Cranberry board, consisting of two 2" x 2" printed circuit boards (PCBs) mounted upon each other, represents a footprint reduction of over 85%, when compared to the Apple board's dimensions of 6.299" x 4.288."
+The Cranberry board, consisting of two 2" x 2" printed circuit boards (PCBs) mounted upon each other, represents a footprint reduction of over 85%, when compared to the Apple board's dimensions of $6.299" \times 4.288$."
 The main board contains the microcontroller unit (MCU), communications, and power components, while the sensor board contains the barometer, humidity / temperature, and pyranometer sensors.
 Additional benefits of this modular design is increased accessibility and reparability.

 Figure 2-1.
-Summarized hardware block diagram of the Cranberry weatherbox.
+Summarized hardware block diagram of the Cranberry weatherbox (v3.5).

-A simplified hardware block diagram is shown above in Figure 2-1, showing the two boards and the interactions between the four subsystems.
-The block diagram also shows the external connections for the rechargeable battery, solar panel, pyranometer, and programming pins.
+A simplified hardware block diagram of the latest version of Cranberry (v3.5) is shown above in Figure 2-1, which shows the two PCB boards and the interactions between the four subsystems.
+The block diagram also shows the external connections for the rechargeable battery, solar panel, pyranometer, external temperature sensor, and programming pins.